-The Pharmacy Shared Resource within the Mayo Clinic Cancer Center provides comprehensive pharmacy services for cancer-related clinical trials at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
+The Pharmacy Shared Resource within Mayo Clinic Comprehensive Cancer Center provides comprehensive pharmacy services for cancer-related clinical trials at Mayo Clinic's campuses in Arizona, Florida and Minnesota.

-For Mayo Clinic Cancer Center members, the Pharmacy Shared Resource:
+For Mayo Clinic Comprehensive Cancer Center members, the Pharmacy Shared Resource:

 - Procures, stores and is accountable for commercial and investigational chemotherapy agents

 - Provides safe handling and sterile admixture of cytotoxic agents, growth factors, immunomodulatory agents, antiemetics and supportive care medications for intravenous, intramuscular, subcutaneous and intrathecal administration

 - Labels and dispenses medications for administration in treatment suites, in the Clinical Research and Trials Unit and in the homes of patients

 - Provides ambulatory intravenous pumps and medications for home infusion therapy

 - Assists with protocol development and review, particularly budget, treatment, drug and adverse reaction sections

 - Supports and oversees the web-based investigational software and clinical document management computerized physician order entry system